-Berkshire Hall - 144 beds

-New Women's Hall - 198 beds

-Renner Hall - 174 beds
+Berkshire Hall - 144 beds New Women's Hall - 198 beds Branch Hall - 154 beds Renner Hall - 174 beds

 Residence Hall Guidelines and Regulations

 Check-in - Upon arrival, each student is required to report to the office/lobby in the residence hall in which they were assigned.
 Students will proceed through "In Processing" and will complete the following documents before a room key is issued.